 Application Essentials IV: Medical Extracurriculars and Experience

-Now, if you’re getting ready to apply, you may feel like you’re working eight nights a week!
-The life of a pre-med student is no less busy this time of year, between finishing up all of the challenging courses you’re taking, setting a New Year’s resolution to destroy the MCAT, and keeping up with your extracurriculars.
+The life of a pre-med student is busy, between the challenging pre-med courses you’re taking, preparing for the MCAT, and keeping up with your extracurriculars.
 Today, we turn our focus to that last category: what medically-oriented extracurriculars should you be doing before medical school?

 Why are medical extracurriculars important?